About whooping cough

 Whooping cough treatment

-If the cough has lasted fewer than 14 days, your doctor might prescribe antibiotics because it will reduce the length of time your child is infectious.
-This means your child can go back to child care, preschool or school earlier, usually after five days of antibiotics.
+If your child’s cough has lasted fewer than 14 days, your doctor might prescribe antibiotics.
+Antibiotics don’t usually help with whooping cough symptoms, but they reduce the length of time your child is infectious.
+This means antibiotics can help to prevent the spread of whooping cough from your child to others.

-If your child hasn’t been treated with antibiotics, she shouldn’t go back to child care, preschool or school for 21 days after the cough starts.
+Children can usually go back to child care, preschool or school after 5 days of antibiotics.
+Children who haven’t been taking antibiotics shouldn’t go to child care, preschool or school for 21 days after their cough starts.

 Whooping cough prevention

-- at 6-8 weeks
+- 6-8 weeks

-- at 4 months
+- 4 months

-- at 6 months
+- 6 months

-- at 4 years
+- 4 years